The right kind of pressure

-Kids want answers to these questions.
+Kids want answers to these kinds of questions.
 A coach will help a baseball player to know what is going on with that swing.
 It’s not interference to give feedback and help.
 It’s too much freedom to simply say, “Keep swinging.
 It’s up to you!”

 An aspiring actress needs to test her stage presence.
 She needs opportunities.
 These don’t come by singing in the living room alone.

 We wonder: Is that the right route?
 After all, Carnegie Hall is a good gig if you can get it!
-Beats the heck out of dirt-hole-digging!

 I often find the word “balance” an irritant (please quit telling me to live a balanced life—I just want to live a life and not have to “balance” it all the time).
 So I am not going there.
 But, I don’t want us to one day scream bloody murder at our kids and on the other day, abandon them to their own devices, unwilling to help them out of a boredom jam.